ghztomash/public-ip-address/README.md

 }
 ```

-More examplse can be found in the `examples` directory.
+More examples can be found in the `examples` directory.
 And run them with the following command:
 ```bash
 cargo run --example <example_name>
 ```